danchoi/boston-rubyists/README.md

 * Twitter and github users can be configured in yaml
 * Date fixes
 * Styling improved by @michaelparenteau
+* Blogs work on heroku thanks to @daemianmack

 I'll try to merge as much of this upstream when I get a chance.

+## TODO

+* Deleting users in config.yml doesn't delete them from the db

 # OLD README BELOW